mrilikecoding/StreamPoseML/README.md

 * Refactor object creation - some complicated init anti-patterns are here
 * Build out an ETL wrapper and simplify job logic - there are some parameter sinkholes in the current flow
 * Build a utility for looking at video and annotations
-* Abstract the annotation layer - we used Dataloop, but what we should do is define a way to load in an annotation schema so that other tools can be dropped in (annotation strategies with json schema)
-* Model builder methods are cumbersome and untests - need to split up model creation from grid search / random search logic
+* Model builder methods are cumbersome and untested - need to split up model creation from grid search / random search logic

 # Building Dockerfiles